BauplanLabs/WoSC-2024/README.md

 bauplan run
 ```

 You can comment in / out the relevant sections in `models.py` to test the Prophet installation, or try out other packages for more experiments.
+Re-running a second time (i.e. removing and adding again Prophet) with the same dependencies will hit the Pypi cache, resulting in 0 seconds spent on re-installation.